jjgrainger/PostTypes/docs/post-types/Modifying-columns.md

 ## Sortable Columns

-To define which custom columns are sortable use the `sort()` method.
+To define which custom columns are sortable use the `sortable()` method.

 ```php
 use PostTypes\PostType;